zilliztech/codelabs/codelabs/get-started-with-vector-db-1/index.md

 ---

-# Getting Started with Vector Databases - What is a Vector Database?
+# Vector Database 101 - What is a Vector Database?

 ## Introduction
 Duration: 1

-Hey there - welcome back to [Milvus codelabs](https://codelabs.milvus.io/).
+Hey there - welcome back to [Milvus tutorials](https://codelabs.milvus.io/).
 In the previous tutorial, we took a quick look at the ever-increasing amount of data that is being generated on a daily basis.
 We then covered how these bits of data can be split into structured/semi-structured and unstructured data, the differences between them, and how modern machine learning can be used to understand unstructured data through embeddings.
 Finally, we briefly touched upon unstructured data processing via ANN search.
 Through all of this information, it's now clear that the ever-increasing amount of unstructured data requires a paradigm shift and a new category of database management system - the vector database.

 ## Vector databases from 1000 feet
 Duration: 3